DIGITAL CITIZENSHIP WORKSHOP

 Maggie is Consilience’s Director of Coaching Services and aims to support schools by tapping into her experience and four year journey to become a cognitive coaching trainer.
 She has facilitated training at schools in India and Malaysia, and led workshops on coaching for Indian NGOs.
 Maggie has also presented about coaching at ISTE, NESA, and the Vietnam Technology Conference.

 Cancellation Policy: All registrations are final and non-refundable.
-Registration is, however, transferable.
+Registration is, however, transferrable.
 If you cannot make it to the event, please find a colleague to attend in your place.